forjagames/fg-api/docs/website/docs/storage/db-explorer.md

 Shows the status of the current connection.

 ### Navigation _Section_
-It has an action bar that allows you to insert new values, below the navigation bar, and at the end the table of values.
+It has an action bar that allows you to insert new values.
+Below there is a navigation bar, and at the end the table of values.

 With the table of values, we can browse the base, view and edit values, delete values.